exploits-forsale/website/content/themebleed.md

 The `ReviseVersionIfNecessary` function which is called by the previous step performs several actions.
 Given a path to a `.msstyles` file, it will perform the following:

-- Create a new file path by appending `_vrf.dll` to the `.msstyles` file path.
+1. Create a new file path by appending `_vrf.dll` to the `.msstyles` file path.
-- Check if this new `_vrf.dll` file exists.
+2. Check if this new `_vrf.dll` file exists.
 If not, exit.
-- Open the `_vrf.dll` file
+3. Open the `_vrf.dll` file
-- Verify the signature on the `_vrf.dll` file.
+4. Verify the signature on the `_vrf.dll` file.
 If the signature is invalid, exit.
-- Close the `_vrf.dll` file
+5. Close the `_vrf.dll` file
-- Load the `_vrf.dll` file as a DLL and call the `VerifyThemeVersion` function.
+6. Load the `_vrf.dll` file as a DLL and call the `VerifyThemeVersion` function.

 The goal of this appears to be to attempt to safely load a signed DLL and call a function.
 This implementation is flawed however, because the DLL is closed after verifying the signature in step 5, and then re-opened when the DLL is loaded via a call to LoadLibrary in step 6.
 This provides a race window between those two steps where an attacker may replace the `_vrf.dll` file that has had its signature verified, with a malicious one that is not signed.
 That malicious DLL will then be loaded and executed.

-### 4. Mark-of-The-Web Bypass
+### 4. Mark-of-the-Web Bypass

-If a user downloads a `.theme` file, upon launching it they will receive a security warning due to the presence of Mark-of-The-Web on the file.
+If a user downloads a `.theme` file, upon launching it they will receive a security warning due to the presence of Mark-of-the-Web on the file.
 It turns out this can be bypassed by packaging the `.theme` file in a `.themepack` file.

 A `.themepack` file is a cab file containing a `.theme` file.
 When a `.themepack` file is opened, the contained `.theme` file will be loaded.
-When opening a `.themepack` file with mark-of-the-web, no warning is displayed, so the warning that would normally be seen is bypassed.
+When opening a `.themepack` file with Mark-of-the-Web, no warning is displayed, so the warning that would normally be seen is bypassed.

 ## Proof of Concept